semanticClimate/internship_sC/ipcc/internship_report.md

 * Semantic
 * Machine-readable

 The project develops open-source toolkits that extract keywords, build dictionaries and generate knowledge graphs from scientific text.
-This helps researchers, policymakers and the public engage more effectively with climate data.
+This enhances the ability of researchers, policymakers and the wider community to engage with climate data.

-During my internship, I worked on:
+During this internship, work was carried out on:

 * IPCC Working Group I, Chapter 2: The Changing State of the Climate System
 * Testing and debugging Semantic Toolkit tools